Tennessee State Route 374

-State Route 374 (SR 374) is an east west state highway in Montgomery County, Tennessee, that acts as a cross-town arterial road for motorists in Clarksville.
+State Route 374 (SR 374) is an east west state highway in Montgomery County, Tennessee, that acts as a cross-town arterial road.
 The route serves as a northern bypass around downtown Clarksville, and also provides access to Fort Campbell, a United States Army installation that is the headquarters for the 101st Airborne Division and the 160th Special Operations Aviation Regiment (Airborne).
-It currently runs from U.S. Route 79 (US 79) to US 41 Alternate.
+It currently runs from U.S. Route 79 (US 79) to US 41 Alternate (US 41A).
 The route is planned to be extended southward to SR 149 from its western terminus, replacing a short section of that route to SR 13.